 Assessing Your Financing Options

 Of course, if you’re able to spend a couple of years saving up, like Darryl, that’s the best option.
-But if you’re not able to save everything you need, there are other business financing options.
+But if you’re not able to save everything you need, there are other

 Brand new businesses that haven’t started making revenue, don’t typically qualify for a regular commercial loan.
 Common alternatives to commercial lending include: